TriplyDB/Documentation/docs/triply-db/index.md

 ### Metadata links

 In the metadata overview there are two links.
-The first links points to the dataset the query is executed over and when clicking brings you to the dataset homepage.
+The first link points to the dataset the query is executed over and when clicking brings you to the dataset homepage.
 The second link points to the service the saved query uses.
 The second link brings you to the services page of the dataset, and from there on you can go to the SPARQL service.

 # Data stories